It was love at first sight with Mr. Queso de Hoja, the cheese vendor, whose, uh, balls of cheese were always the freshest…

 - Grate the cassava into a fine paste.

-- Using a piece of cloth squeeze the grated yuca to get rid of as much moisture as possible.
+- Using a piece of clean cloth squeeze the grated yuca to get rid of as much moisture as possible.
+Reserve.

-- In a deep-bottomed pan mix in 1/4 cup of water and half a teaspoon of salt, Once the water breaks the boil add the grated yuca and cook over very low fire stirring until most of the yuca has turned a slightly darker, transparent-looking color.
+- In a deep-bottomed pan mix in water and salt, Once the water breaks the boil add the grated yuca and cook over very low heat stirring vigorously until most of the yuca has turned a slightly darker, transparent-looking color.

 - Remove from the heat and stir.
-Place the mixture on an oiled surface.
+Place the mixture on the oiled tray.
 Cool to room temperature.

 - Oil the palm of your hands and knead the dough until it it is elastic and retain its shape.
-If it looks too fragile reheat in the microwave for 5 seconds and knead again once it's cooled.
+If it looks too fragile or sticky reheat in the microwave for 5 seconds and knead again once it's cooled.
+Repeat if necessary.

 - Divide the dough into 12 balls of equal size.
 On a lightly oiled surface roll out the balls forming thin disks.

-- Deep fry the pasties submerged in very hot oil until they are golden brown.
-Place on a paper towel for a minute before serving.
+- Deep fry the them submerged in very hot oil until they are golden brown.
+Place on a paper towel to absorb excess oil.